 Pectus excavatum may be mild, moderate or severe.
 The condition may also cause discomfort and shortness of breath.
 The opposite condition, called pectus carinatum, is where the breastbone and cartilage bow outward.

 This condition affects about 1 in 1,000 children.
-Boys are five times more likely than girls to have it.
-Pectus excavatum can run in families, but most often only one person in a family is affected.
-Some children with pectus excavatum have an associated condition, such as Marfan syndrome.
-But most children don’t have conditions associated with pectus excavatum.
+Boys are 5 times more likely than girls to have pectus excavatum, and the condition usually affects only 1 person in a family.
+Children with pectus excavatum sometimes have an associated condition, such as scoliosis or Marfan syndrome.

 Pectus Excavatum at Seattle Children’s

 Our highly trained surgery team at Seattle Children’s has seen hundreds of children with pectus excavatum and sees dozens of cases each year.
 This experience helps us easily diagnose your child’s condition and work with you to decide on the best treatment.
 We take a conservative approach and, in most cases, children with pectus excavatum can live a normal, active childhood without needing surgery.
 In more severe cases, treatment includes surgery to stop a child’s breastbone from pushing on their heart and lungs.

 Our surgeons are specially trained in pediatric surgery and have special expertise in children with chest wall conditions.
 They have extensive experience performing the operations that correct this condition, including the Ravitch repair and Nuss procedure.
 Seattle Children’s was the first hospital in the Pacific Northwest to offer the Nuss procedure and has been using the technology since 2000.

 Our team of experts focuses on how today’s treatment will affect your child as they develop and become adults.
 We base treatment plans on years of experience and the newest research on what works best – and most safely – for children and teens.
 This experience helps us easily diagnose your child’s condition and work with you to decide on the best treatment.